-Texas Water Code confers water districts and water supply corporations with eminent domain authority to acquire land, easements, or other property necessary for water, sanitary sewer, storm drainage, or control purposes.6
+Texas Water Code confers water districts and water supply corporations with eminent domain authority to acquire land, easements, or other property necessary for water, sanitary sewer, storm drainage, or control purposes.
+However, the Water Code expressly restricts a district or water supply corporation from using the power of eminent domain authority for "the condemnation of land for the purpose of acquiring rights to underground water or of water or water rights."
+6 Therefore, when acquiring surface land and the associated water rights for a proposed well site, these types of entities may only use voluntary acquisition procedures.

 NOTE: Water supply corporations are considered private entities.
-However, the Government Code limits the eminent domain authority of governmental and private entities for acquisition that confers a private benefit on a private party or for economic development purposes unless the economic development is a secondary purpose resulting from a municipal community development or municipal urban renewal activities to eliminate slum or blight as provided in applicable provisions of the Local Government Code.7
+However, the Texas Government Code limits the eminent domain authority of governmental and private entities for acquisition that confers a private benefit on a private party or for economic development purposes unless the economic development is a secondary purpose resulting from a municipal community development or municipal urban renewal activities to eliminate slum or blight as provided in applicable provisions of the Texas Local Government Code.7